TEMP-03

 Status of Implementation

-Sacramento County is an ongoing partner with the National Weather Service as the County's Operational Area coordinator for emergency response and as one of many Weather-Ready Nation Ambassadors working with the National Weather Service to improve the nation's readiness, responsiveness, and overall resilience against extreme weather, water, and climate events.
+Sacramento County is an ongoing partner with the National Weather Service as the County’s Operational Area coordinator for emergency response and is one of many Weather-Ready Nation Ambassadors working with the National Weather Service to improve the nation’s readiness, responsiveness, and overall resilience against extreme weather, water, and climate events.

 The County Department of Public Health tracks occurrences of heat-related illness and works with other County partners and Community Based Organizations (CBOs) to educate vulnerable populations.